Dog behaviourist reveals when and how often you should walk your dog this spring

 Monitor your dogs' behaviour

-It's very common for dogs to exhibit behaviour to "ask" to go for a walk such as by bringing their leash to the owner, sitting by the door or by whining.
+It's common for dogs to exhibit differing behaviours to "ask" to go out for a walk such as bringing their leash to their owner, sitting by the door or whining.

 If a dog is showing signs of wanting to go for a walk, it's usually a good idea to take them out to ensure they are healthy, happy and well-behaved.